The Tweed Volcano: twenty million years ago, three million years of periodic volcanic eruptions.

 ———-

-Also here within the Tweed volcano erosion caldera the rainforest dried and much of the caldera rainforest too was evolutionarily superseded by eucylipt forest, “majestic stands of … quote by whatshisname, the first recorded European account of the forests here”.
+Within the Tweed volcano caldera the rainforest also dried and much of the caldera rainforest too was evolutionarily superseded by eucylipt forest, “majestic stands of … quote by whatshisname, the first recorded European account of the forests here”.

-The Tweed erosion volcano caldera and its subsequent wet weather pattern has provided a refuge for the original eastern rainforest ecology, which one time occupied the whole of the eastern part of the continent.
+The Tweed erosion volcano caldera and its subsequent high local rainfall wet weather pattern has provided a refuge for the original eastern rainforest ecology, which at one time occupied the whole of the eastern part of the continent.

-The varied species of plants, fungi, insects, birds, marsupials, … all of the inter-related, interdependent lifeforms of the rainforest ecology, had sustained, self-sustaining, regenerating again and again over xxx,000 years.
+The varied species of plants, fungi, insects, birds, marsupials, … all of the inter-related, interdependent lifeforms of the original east Australia rainforest ecology, had sustained here in the volcano , was self-sustaining, regenerating itself again and again as it had over 20 million years.

-In the caldera today the plants we live with include tree species of the original authentic rainforest of xxx thousand years ago.
-Invasive species mostly populate the landscape, interspersed with rainforest trees here and there.
+In the caldera today the mostly invasive species plants we live with include here and there tree species of the last of the original authentic east Australian rainforest.

 —————–